Amsterdam/signals/README.md

 * Test for filtering
 * Throttle unauthorized posts.
 Determine values exclude IP from gemeente and frequent users.
 * IP ranges in config
-*
-* Custom backend for django authentication that gives a user
 * Extend Django  User for authentication
-* Django admin for user maintenance
 * Tables for categories, subcategories, departments
 * Admin maintenance for these tables
 * Add index on email for user table
-* Add view for user. what am I. superusers can see all users
 * Add management script to import users